-How we will know if North Korea really 'denuclearises'
+Why North Korea is destroying its nuclear test site

 But if that were the case, it would be unable to hide any new underground tests, as the resulting seismic tremors would be detected.

-North Korea's willingness to dismantle Punggye-ri could indicate that it believes its nuclear programme has made sufficient progress and full testing is no longer needed.

-It is also the case that closing the site is only a first step towards full denuclearisation, as its nuclear weapons programme goes far beyond the existence of one site.
+Closing the site would only be a first step towards full denuclearisation.

-It has a range of facilities that allows it to produce highly enriched uranium and plutonium - the fissile materials needed for a nuclear weapon.
+It also has a range of facilities that allows it to produce highly enriched uranium and plutonium - the fissile materials needed for a nuclear weapon.

 Among these are several uranium mines, as well as centrifuges, nuclear reactors and reprocessing facilities at its main nuclear facility - the Yongbyon nuclear complex.